Stoke Bishop Area GuideGet your valuation today

 For many students arriving at Bristol University, the tumbling hills of Stoke Bishop (once also known as Suffhopestoke and Bishop’s Stoke – now referred to by some as ‘Stokey Bish’) will be their first home in the city of pirates and Banksy.
-Wills, Churchill, Badock and Hiatt Baker halls of residence are all located in this leafy and affluent suburb in the north-west of town, snuggled in-between Westbury-on-Trym, Sneyd Park and Sea Mills..
+Wills, Churchill, Badock and Hiatt Baker halls of residence are all located in this leafy and affluent suburb in the north-west of town, snuggled in-between Westbury-on-Trym, Sneyd Park and Sea Mills.

 There are plenty of green spaces in and around Stoke Bishop for joggers, dog walkers, cyclists or people simply seeking a bit of fresh air and peace and quiet.
 The Downs are just to the south and Stoke Lodge, to the north of the area, is used by local schools for athletics, football and cricket.
 Just round the corner you’ll find the excellent Coombe Dingle Sports Complex which is home to many local sports clubs, as well as the Avon Lawn Tennis Association and Clifton High School and University of Bristol sporting facilities.
 Members of the public can also hire the pitches and courts here.

-An affluent neighbourhood with a lively community and some beautiful properties scattered about, Stoke Bishop comprises a pretty corner of the city that shouldn’t be overlooked.
+This bright neighbourhood with a lively community and some beautiful properties scattered about, Stoke Bishop comprises a pretty corner of the city that shouldn’t be overlooked.